instillai/machine-learning-course/docs/source/content/overview/linear_SVM.rst

    Ref:  https://www.analyticsvidhya.com/blog/2017/09/understaing-support-vector-machine-example-code/

 There's is no clear way to separate the stars from the circles.
-SVMs will be able to classify non-lenearly separable data by using a trick called the **kernel trick**.
-Basically what goes behind the scenes, is that it takes the points to a higher dimension, which turns non-linearly separable date to linear seprarable data.
-So the the above figure would be classified with a circle that separates the data.
+SVMs will be able to classify non-linearly separable data by using a trick called the **kernel trick**.
+Basically what goes behind the scenes, is that it takes the points to a higher dimension, which turns non-linearly separable date to linear separable data.
+So the above figure would be classified with a circle that separates the data.

 There are three types of kernels: